MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

     When an APSIM file is loaded, it is automatically copied to ensure a fallback to the original file in case of any issues during operations.

+   Starting with version 0.35, accessing default simulations no longer requires the load_default_simulations function from the base_data module.
+   Instead, default simulations can now be retrieved directly via the CoreModel attribute or the ApsimModel class by specifying the name of the crop (e.g., "Maize").
+   This means the relevant classes can now accept either a file path or a string representing the crop name.

 .. function:: apsimNGpy.core.core.CoreModel.add_crop_replacements(self, _crop: str)

    Adds a replacement folder as a child of the simulations.